natekratzer/personal_site/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm a data scientist and professor with an interest in how data science impacts people in their day to day lives.
-I work as a data science manager at Brown-Forman, I teach an AI and Ethics class at the University of Louisville and a Public Policy class at the University of Kentucky.
+I teach an AI and Ethics class at the University of Louisville and a Public Policy class at the University of Kentucky.